 SD plc would want to counteract the external threats in a uniform and consistent manner, but at the same time maintain its innovative style.
-The style of management which seems most appropriate in this instance is open door, which promotes team work and a common cause which encourages innovation (CII study text, M92 Insurance business and finance, 2018).
+The style of management which seems most appropriate in this instance is open door, which promotes teamwork and a common cause, together these encourage innovation (CII study text, M92 Insurance business and finance, 2021-22).